Shy-Rez/midnight-drift/README.md

 The core systems ere built from the ground up to showcase algorithm design and optimization:

 * **Procedural Matrix Generation:** The tracks aren't hand drawn.
 An algorithm translates 10 digit seeds into a playable 2D matrix array, ensuring an infinite number of unique layouts.
+The same seed always produces the same track on any machine.
 * **Surface-Based Physics:** The engine handles different terrain types dynamically.
-It calculates grip coefficients based on the surface under the car, requiring the player to adjust their driving style for different surfaces like gravel, ice, roads.
+It calculates grip coefficients based on the surface under the car, requiring the player to adjust their driving style for different surfaces.
+Asphalt allows long controlled drifts, ice offers near zero lateral correction, sticky surfaces snap the car back to its line, and gravel creates loose unpredictable slides.
-* **Custom Drift Physics:** No pre made physics engines.
+* **Custom Drift Physics:** No pre built physics engines.
 The forward velocity, drifting mechanic, and frame independent momentum as built entirely using C++ standard math.
-* **Ghost Data:** The system captures your coordinates and rotation data every single frame.
-If a new lap record is set, the engine reads that array to spawn a Ghost Car that perfectly replays your exact run.
+* **Ghost Replay System:** The system captures your coordinates and rotation data every single frame.
+When a personal best is set, that buffer is promoted and used to drive a translucent ghost car on subsequent laps, a perfect replay of your fastest run with no physics overhead.
 * **Time Dilation (Slow-Mo):** A custom delta time matrix allows the player to hold Shift and instantly drop the game simulation speed to 35%, scaling the camera zoom, physics, and particle effects.
-* **Optimized Rendering:** Built on top of SFML for hardware accelerated 2D graphics, using dynamic camera lerping, collision shake, and glowing reactive particle trails.
+* **Optimized Rendering:** The tile grid is never iterated in full.
+Each frame visits only the tiles within a viewport-sized window.
+An underglow fades quadratically from the car position, calculating per-tile color boosts only within a fixed radius.

 ## Tech stack
 * **Language:** C++